jlevy/lft/lft.md

 tools to augment our *collective intelligence*—that is, to improve our ability to find solutions to complex human problems.

-I’ve worked in software and knowledge tools for a long time, in research, in startups, and in publishing.
+I’ve worked in software and knowledge tools for two decades, in research, in startups, and in publishing.
 In terms of the ability of software to impact our lives, right now, the mid-2020s, is possibly the most exciting time since the dawn of the Internet.